Skip to Content

 • If you feel burning: rinse with cool running water.

 After you rinse, use a clarifying shampoo, then condition.
 Let the hair dry and check the fade.
-Repeat this step maximum once a week.
+Repeat this step no more than once a week.

 Henna is strong, so fading takes time.
-If you want to safely dye over your henna and don’t want to end up with uneven messy hair color, follow the instructions in this article.
+If you want to dye over your henna safely and do not want to end up with uneven, messy hair color, follow the instructions in this article.